Indica vs. sativa: understanding the differences between weed types

 Popular sativa strains

-Not all indica strains will put you “in da couch,” but nevertheless, many consumers associate indicas with full-body effects, for example, heavy limbs or a tingly face.
-They also report indicas as being helpful in aiding relaxation and curbing insomnia.
+Not all indica strains will put you “in da couch,” but nevertheless, many consumers associate indicas with body effects, for example, heavy limbs or a tingly face.
+They also report indicas are helpful in aiding relaxation and curbing insomnia.

 Popular indica strains

-There are many indica strains to try, many of which you may be familiar.
+There are many indica strains, many of which you may be familiar with.
 Check your local dispensary for these popular indica weed strains.

 What are hybrid strains?

 Hybrid strains are bred from both indica- and sativa-descended plants.
-Due to the long history of crossbreeding cannabis strains—much of it was historically done underground to evade authorities—strains that have pure indica or pure sativa lineages are rare.
-Most strains referred to as “indica” or “sativa” are, in fact, hybrids, with genetics inherited from both subspecies.
+Due to the long history of crossbreeding cannabis, strains that have pure indica or pure sativa lineages are rare.
+Most strains referred to as “indica” or “sativa” are, in fact, hybrids, with genetics inherited from both types.

-Since hybrid weed strains derive genetics from indicas and sativas, their ensuing effects can also pull from both indica and sativa strains.
-Common effects include happy, euphoric, uplifting, energetic, relaxing—it all depends on which hybrid you consume and what effects its “parent” strains are known to produce.
+Since hybrid weed strains derive genetics from both indicas and sativas, their effects pull from both indica and sativa strains.
+Common effects include feeling happy, euphoric, uplifting, energetic, relaxing—it all depends on which hybrid you consume and what effects its parent strains produce.

-Looking at a hybrid’s lineage (its parent strains) may give you a better sense of what kind of effects it will produce; for example, if it has more indica in its lineage, it might have effects more associated with those strains, but this is not always the case.
+Looking at a hybrid’s lineage—its parent strains—may give you a better sense of what kind of effects it will produce.
+For example, if it has more indica in its lineage, it might have effects more associated with those strains, but this is not always the case.

 Popular hybrid strains